-Effective for taxable years beginning after December 31, 2017, compensation in excess of \$1 million paid to IAC's current NEOs and certain former named executive officers, will not be deductible by reason of Section 162(m) of the Code unless it qualifies for limited transition relief applicable to certain arrangements in place as of November 2, 2017 ("Grandfathered Arrangements").
+Effective for taxable years beginning after December 31, 2017, compensation in excess of \$1 million paid to IAC's current NEOs will not be deductible by reason of Section 162(m) of the Code unless it qualifies for limited transition relief applicable to certain arrangements in place as of November 2, 2017 ("Grandfathered Arrangements").
 The Committee reserves the right to modify Grandfathered Arrangements in a manner that results in the loss of a compensation deduction if it determines that such modifications are consistent with IAC's best interests.